Maia23/EmpireCinema/README.md

 # EmpireCinema

-Booking management app for a cinema
+Booking management app for a cinema using Java and JavaFX.

+Final Project for the second semester at ECE Paris